-- Electric Fireplace – An electric fireplace has a lot in common with the infrared heaters listed above except they are so much more.
+- Electric Fireplace – Modern electric fireplace inserts have a lot in common with the infrared heaters listed above except they are so much more.
 They simulate the experience of using a real fireplace so that you can capture that cozy and warm atmosphere.
 This is especially useful and efficient if you have an indoor patio.

 What Are Some Different Common Categories of Electric Fireplaces?

 - Electric Fireplace Mantle Set – An electric fireplace mantle set is an electric fireplace unit that comes with the mantle that houses it.
 When you purchase one of these sets, it will usually arrive in two pieces that you combine together.
 The reason for doing this is that you can then easily choose between several different mantle styles and find one that best fits your home’s style.
 These are usually wall units but they can also be units that are made to sit in the corner, facing out at a 45-degree angle.
 Either way, these are the electric fireplaces that tend to look the most like a traditional open hearth fireplace as long as you have good flame effects to choose from.